 Cixi Zhejiang, China Travel Guide

 Cixi’s cuisine makes up part of the broader Ningbo (甬帮菜) and Zhejiang (浙菜) culinary traditions, known for being fresh, light, and emphasizing original flavors.
-Ningbo cuisine has a slight a partiality for savory and umami, often with a touch of sweetness, famous for its salt-cured or freshwater fish.
+Ningbo cuisine has a slight a partiality for savory and umami, often with a touch of sweetness, famous for its salt-cured or fish that live in freshwater.

 Historically, Cixi’s proximity to Hangzhou Bay and its fertile plains gave it access to recent seafood, rice, and various vegetables, shaping its distinct local dishes.